mcbookshelf/bookshelf/docs/contribute/tree-structure.md

 **Module Requirements:**

-- Each module must declare a `module.json` file as detailed in the [metadata page](project:metadata.md).
+- Each module must include a `module.json` file, as described in the [metadata page](project:metadata.md).

-- Each module should have `__load__` and `__unload__` functions and be responsible for loading and unloading itself.
-This includes redefining objectives, constants, and any other necessary elements.
+- Each module should also provide a `pack.png` image and a `README.md` file.
+Additionally, it must define `__load__` and `__unload__` functions to manage its own loading and unloading.
+This includes resetting objectives, constants, and any other necessary elements.

 **Feature Requirements:**